Bryan Ashenden at Money Mangement writes about the can’s and cant’s of borrowing in SMSF-

 From the original Instalment Warrant arrangements introduced in 2007 through to the addition of sections 67A and 67B to the Superannuation Industry (Supervision) Act 1993 (SISA) from 7 July 2010, many … have become accustomed to the key concepts and applications of limited recourse borrowing arrangements (LRBA).

-SMSF trustees continue to enter the property market for a number of reasons, including the ability to borrow, the ability to directly invest in an asset class many clients feel comfortable with, and the retirement planning and asset protection opportunities available to small-to-medium business clients who might look to hold their commercial premises through their SMSF.
+SMSF trustees continue to enter the property market for a number of reasons, including the ability to borrow, the ability to directly invest in an asset class many clients feel comfortable, and the retirement planning and asset protection opportunities available to small-to-medium business clients who might look to hold their commercial premises through their SMSF.

 Although direct property investments within … SMSF may be appropriate given their risk profile, goals, objectives and overall strategy, SMSF trustees and their advisers still need to be aware of the various requirements of establishing and maintaining LRBAs to ensure their funds remain compliant under the law.